linkchecker/linkchecker/doc/src/man/linkcheckerrc.rst

 ^^^^^^^^^

 **ignore=**\ *REGEX* (`MULTILINE`_)
-    Only check syntax of URLs matching the given regular expressions.
+    Only check syntax of URLs not matching the given regular expressions.
     Command line option: :option:`--ignore-url` **ignorewarnings=**\ *NAME*\ [**,**\ *NAME*...]
     Ignore the comma-separated list of warnings.
 See `WARNINGS`_ for